Miracle-Ear Hearing Aid Reviews

 Miracle-Ear offers many different styles of hearing aids, each with its own technology.
-While the exact price of each hearing aid is not listed on its website, hearing aids can cost anywhere from $1,000 to $4,000.
+Some of Miracle-Ear’s most popular models include:

 This technology is available in both a Receiver In Canal (RIC) and Behind The Ear (BTE) form factor.
-The BTE uses a #13 Zinc Air battery.
-The RIC is available with either a #312 or #13 Zinc Air battery.
+The BTE and RIC models both use disposable batteries.

 Both provide coverage for a wide range of hearing loss configurations from mild to severe.
 Telecoil is available on some models.

-If you have difficulty with small Zinc Air batteries, or just don't want to hassle with changing power cells every week, Miracle-Ear offers the same styles and technology in a Lithium-Ion rechargeable.
-Signia, the tech under the hood has been a leader in this technology, so Miracle Ear's partnership provides extra benefits for customers who want to “plug and play” their hearing aids.
+Signia provides the tech under the hood for Miracle-Ear hearing aids.
+The company is a leader in rechargeable technology, so Miracle Ear’s partnership provides extra benefits for customers who want to “plug and play” their hearing aids.

 Included in this group of devices is the “iRIC R” hearing aid which has a really unique size and shape.
 It’s identical to the Signia Styletto which I compared to early body-worn hearing aids that were cleverly disguised as jewelry.
 The ENERGY iRIC links more like a True Wireless headset than a hearing aid which I believe will appeal to younger users who want not only high tech connectivity but also a device that doesn’t look like their grandfather’s hearing aid.

-If you want an in-the-ear solution, Miracle-Ear offers an “Invisible In the Canal (IIC) called the Mirage IIC, and a Completely In the Canal (CIC) called they Mirage CIC, both of which use a #10 Zinc Air battery.
-These have the same amplification technology as the above products across the price range.
+Miracle-Ear offers an invisible-in-the-canal (IIC) model called the Mirage IIC, and a completely-in-the-canal (CIC) model called the Mirage CIC, both of which use a #10 Zinc Air battery.
+These models are best for those who want a more discreet, in-ear solution, thanks to the in-canal design.
+The devices have the same amplification technology as the above products across the price range.
 For those who need a lower price point, the MeMINI Audiotone Pro CIC provides a more entry-level feature set that still should cover folks with mild to moderate losses.
 As the name implies, the circuit is made for Miracle-Ear by Audiotone and assembled by Miracle-Ear in Minnesota.

 One caveat on CIC hearing aids from all manufacturers.
 Because of the small size, these devices almost always have one microphone as opposed to two on the BTE and RIC models.
 Even though the placement deep in the ear provides some natural directionality, the ability to separate speech from background noise, particularly when the speech is in front, is limited.
 Because of this, I recommend that all patients considering a CIC ask for a speech in noise test like the Quick SIN prior to finalizing the deal.
 If you have a mild “SNR Loss” on that test the CIC will likely be a great solution.
 If, however, your difficulty in noise is moderate to severe, you’ll do much better with a discreet RIC like the CONNECT 312 or ENERGY iRIC.